kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 There might not be many people who are familiar with Eventarc and CloudEvents,

-but this is an important part of the architecture.
+but this is an important part of this architecture.

 Let me explain how to transfer events occurred in Cloud Firestore to Cloud Run,